LucasBehrendt/tech-blog/README.md

   - The post field has a FK to the Post model, to make sure the comment is assigned to the correct blog post.

+- #### Inquiry Model

+  - ID and time of creation is given automatically.

+  - Users can choose an email adress and write an inquiry, while author is automatically set to the signed in users ID.

 ### Wireframes

 Wireframes were created using Balsamiq to help the planning process and get an idea of how the site was to be built.
 The finished site came very close to these mockups, with some minor adjustments.